byxor/thug-pro-reshade/README.md

 Copy the contents of the `THUG Pro` directory into the `THUG Pro` game directory (`%appdata%/Local/THUG Pro`).

+Now when you open the game, the effects will be loaded.

 ## Tweaking

 You can tweak the effects by modifying the `.cfg` files in the `THUG Pro/scripts/ReShade/Presets/thugpro` directory.